ed-kung/CSUN-Econ-433/docs/labs/lab07.md

 - `OCC`: Occupation of the household head
 - `IND`: Industry of the household head

-To understand the coding of each variable, make sure to look up the IPUMS codebook.
+Don't be lazy: make sure you look up the IPUMS codebook for any variables you don't know the coding for.

 ---